Haseeeb1/learn60/README.md

 DAY 8: created a newscaster app using hackernews api.
 Here's the link to webpage i made =>  http://bese.vebvay.com/h/hackernews/

+DAY9 : Learning the basics of mern stack

-DAY 9: Started a full stack mern application building and deploying with a youtube tutorial.
+DAY 10: Started a full stack mern application building and deploying with a youtube tutorial.